The Great Fortune: Plot summary

-News of these events reaches the main characters by rumour, newspaper, German propaganda and via BBC radio.
+News of these events reaches the main characters by rumor, newspaper, German propaganda, and via BBC radio.
 Harriet's friendship with Clarence deepens as Guy becomes absorbed in his university work.
 Guy's close friend David Boyd arrives from the Middle East.

 The final chapters describe the production of the Shakespeare play Troilus and Cressida by the University's English department in the spring of 1940.
-It is directed by Guy, who becomes completely focused on the work, ignoring the threatening nature of the war as it unfolds around him.
-Yakimov surprises everyone, including himself, with a great acting ability which restores his self-respect.
-The performance is considered a triumph, but many Romanians wonder at the British ability to stage a cultural event like this during a time in which their country appears to be going to defeat in war.
+It is directed by Guy, who becomes entirely focused on the work, ignoring the threatening nature of the war as it unfolds around him.
+Yakimov surprises everyone, including himself, with a great acting ability, which restores his self-respect.
+The performance is hailed as a triumph, yet many Romanians question how the British can mount such a cultural spectacle while their nation seems on the brink of military defeat.
 The play can be seen as an allegory for political events, with the beleaguered city of Troy as Britain and the invading Athenians led by the militaristic Achilles as the fascists.

-The book's title, The Great Fortune, is taken from its final pages and refers to the potential unrealised economic wealth of Greater Romania.
+The book's title, The Great Fortune, is taken from its final pages and refers to the unrealized economic potential of Greater Romania.